victordibia/cocoafrica/README.md

 > Project is still in development **

 <img src="images/screen.jpg" width="100%">
-The Coco Africa project is geared towards creating an easy to use data collection and curation tool to enable the curation of interesting (mostly underrepresented) datasets.
+The Coco Africa project is geared towards creating an easy to use data collection and curation tool to enable the curation of interesting datasets (on under-represented objects and contexts).

 ## The Data Collection Tool